SFe-Team-was-taken/SFe/sfe-latest/sfe-format-specification.md

 ## 1.4 The background of the SF format

 SoundFont® 1 refers to the proprietary version of the format used by the Creative Sound Blaster® AWE32 sound card released in 1994.
+It got one major feature update to version 1.5.

-- SoundFont® 1 files had a file extension of .SBK and cannot be used by many of SF 2.0x programs.
+- SoundFont® 1 files had a file extension of .SBK and cannot be used by many SF2.0x programs.
 - This is the version used in the Creative DOS drivers.
-- Creative is the brand name used by the company "Creative Technology Ltd."
+- Creative is the brand name used by the company Creative Technology Ltd.
-- As the specification for SF 1 was never released, we don't know how SF 1 files were structured.
+- As the specification for SF 1.x was never released, we don't know how SF 1.x files were structured.

 Creative decided to release the specification to the public with version 2.00 in 1996 (specification date October 1995).